Raymond in Potter County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 1947 by Pennsylvania Historical and Museum Commission.

 Other nearby markers.
-At least 8 other markers are within 14 miles of this marker, measured as the crow flies.
-Allegheny River (about 300 feet away, measured in a direct line); Jersey Shore Pike (approx. 7.9 miles away); Lymansville (approx. 8.1 miles away); a different marker also named David Zeisberger (approx. 9.3 miles away); Potter County (approx. 9.4 miles away); a different marker also named David Zeisberger (approx. 9.4 miles away); Pennsylvania (approx. 9.6 miles away); First Town Meeting (approx. 13˝ miles away in New York).
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
+Allegheny River (about 300 feet away, measured in a direct line); Jersey Shore Pike (approx. 7.9 miles away); Lymansville (approx. 8.1 miles away); a different marker also named David Zeisberger (approx. 9.3 miles away); Headwaters Country (approx. 9.4 miles away); Road through the Wilderness • Historic Route 6 (approx. Potter County (approx. 9.4 miles away); a different marker also named David Zeisberger (approx. 9.4 miles away).

 Also see . . .
 David Zeisberger - Behind the Marker.
 ExplorePAhistory.com (Submitted on June 7, 2011, by Bernard Fisher of Mechanicsville, Virginia.)